zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 can be downloaded from:

   http://rubyforge.org/projects/rubyinstaller/

-You also need to add the Ice bin directory to your PATH, for example:

-  > set PATH=<Ice installation root directory>\bin;%PATH%

-Finally, set RUBYLIB so that the Ruby interpreter is able to load the Ice extension:

-  > set RUBYLIB=<Ice installation root directory>\ruby;%RUBYLIB%

 Since Ice for Ruby does not support server-side activities, only clients are provided in the demos.
 In order to run the demos you must